wp-plugins/football-pool/readme.txt

 == Upgrade Notice ==

 = 2.3.0 =
 Please back up your database before updating!
+If you made changes to the plugin, also make a backup of your changes.

 = 2.2.0 =
 Please back up your database before updating!